 Click here to see some of the other “pearls” I have tested.

-This is the third set of faux pearls I have posted here on my site.
-Since there is also no mark or maker on these pearls (as with most vintage faux pearls) I will do my best to describe some of the qualities fo this set that cannot be easily identified in a photo.
+This is the third set of faux pearls I have published here on the site.
+Since there is also no mark or maker on these pearls (as with most vintage faux pearls), I will do my best to describe some of the qualities of this set that cannot be easily identified in a photo.

 These may look and feel like real pearls to an untrained eye.
 They are an off-white/light cream color and fairly heavily weighted.
 They have an iridescent sheen that resembles the sheen of real pearls.
 They are individually knotted, which is something one expects in a strand of real pearls.
-The last pearl before the clasp is smaller than the rest of the strand, which are otherwise fairly uniform.
+The last pearl before the clasp is smaller than the rest of the strand, which is otherwise fairly uniform.
 The clasp looks like it might be made of gold.
-Because they are heavy they sort of clink when they drop together (onto your hand or on to a table.)
-Don’t be fooled however!
-These pearls are leaded glass and (in my experience) are also likely painted with high lead paint to achieve the “almost real” pearl finish!
+Because they are heavy, they sort of clink when they drop together (onto your hand or onto a table).
+Don’t be fooled, however!
+These pearls are Leaded glass and (in my experience) are also likely painted with high Lead paint to achieve the “almost real” pearl finish!

-#SimpleSolution, #SaferChoice: buy only REAL pearl necklaces (modern real pearls actually can be found in fairly inexpensive options) – and ideally with really silver clasps.
-Alternately choose necklaces with natural stones.
-Here is a post with more information about that!
+#SimpleSolution #SaferChoice: Buy only REAL pearl necklaces (modern real pearls can actually be found in pretty inexpensive options)and ideally with real silver clasps.
+Alternately, choose necklaces with natural stones.
+Here is an article with more information about that!

 As always, please let me know if you have any questions!